 Dog collars are useful for identifying your dog and providing information in case they ever get lost, and of course they’re useful for attaching a leash to walk your dog.
 They can also be a fun way for your pooch to make a fashion statement.

 Certain kinds of dog collars can be utilized for training purposes, such as head collars, electronic collars and vibration collars.
 These are all humane electronic dog collar training choices.
-Unfortunately, there are a number of “aversive” collars, such as shock collars, choke chain collars, and prong or pinch collars which are inhumane and should not be used.

 Training collars are just another tool in the toolbox for helping dogs learn appropriate behaviors on their way to becoming loyal, lifelong companions.
 Dog Training Elite uses an electronic collar as part of its positive reinforcement-based training program.

 For full package details (with disclaimers) please reference our pricing page.

 Like the name suggests, shock collars give a dog a “shock” via an electric current passing through metal contact points on the collar.
 The electrical signal can range from mild to painful.
 Shock collars are often used to try and teach a dog a behavior, like barking or attacking other dogs, is inappropriate.

 However, not all dogs will submit when they experience a shock and it is impossible to predict how a dog will react.
 Some dogs may react aggressively, worsening a situation.
 Receiving a shock from their collar can produce an anxious reaction in dogs and potentially have long-term negative effects on a dog’s behavior.